dwaite/connect/openid-connect-self-issued-v2-1_0.md

 The RP sends the Authentication Request to the Authorization Endpoint with the following parameters:

 - scope
-     - REQUIRED. scope parameter value, as specified in Section 3.1.2.
+     - REQUIRED. `scope` parameter value, as specified in Section 3.1.2.
 - response_type
     - REQUIRED.
-Constant string value id_token.
+Constant string value `id_token`.
 - client_id
     - REQUIRED.
-RP ID value for the RP, which in this case contains the redirect_uri value of the RP.
+Client ID value for the Client, which in this case contains the `redirect_uri` value of the RP.
+- redirect_uri
+    - REQUIRED.
+MUST equal to `client_id` value.
+MUST be included for compatibility reasons.
 - id_token_hint
     - OPTIONAL. id_token_hint parameter value, as specified in Section 3.1.2.
 If the ID Token is encrypted to the Self-Issued OP, the sub (subject) of the signed ID Token MUST be sent as the kid (Key ID) of the JWE.
 - claims